 NECC’s graduate degree programs are an exclusive benefit for NECC employees only.

 To formally enroll in the program, all employees must apply directly to Simmons University.
-An online application is available on the Simmons University College of Arts and Sciences website.
+An online application is available on the Simmons University website.
 Prior to the students’ practicum year, master’s degree candidates are required to pass the Communication and Literacy test and the General Curriculum test of the Massachusetts state licensure exam to continue in the program.

 Learn more about Simmons University and how to apply.
 Be sure to select the licensure program linked with NECC!